Seven dirty words: Availability

 The Carlin at Carnegie version can be heard as "An Incomplete List of Impolite Words" on the 1984 album Carlin on Campus (but not in the HBO special, Carlin on Campus).
 That version of the list features over 300 dirty words and phrases in an effort to stop people telling him that he left something off the list.
 Four days after Carlin's original Class Clown recording, the routine was performed again for students at the University of California, Los Angeles.
 This would be months before its first official release.
-The recording was restored in December, 2013 and uploaded to YouTube by archivists at UCLA and could be accessed free of charge, but is no longer available due to a claim of copyright infringement.
+The recording was restored in December 2013 and uploaded to YouTube by archivists at UCLA and could be accessed free of charge, but is no longer available due to a claim of copyright infringement.

 The FCC ruling is referenced in "Offensive Language" from the album Parental Advisory: Explicit Lyrics and HBO special Doin' It Again, both 1990 recordings of the same performance; however, the routine that follows is entirely different.

 The Class Clown version can also be heard on the vinyl/cassette only release Indecent Exposure (1978).
 The Occupation: Foole version can also be heard on Classic Gold (1992).
 Both versions were re-released again as part of The Little David Years (1971–1977).

 H.R.
 3687

 U2 singer Bono said on live television that his 2003 Golden Globe Award was "really, really fucking brilliant!"
 Despite complaints, the Federal Communications Commission (FCC) did not fine the network.
-In apparent reaction, on December 8, 2003, Rep. Doug Ose (R-California) introduced House Resolution 3687, the "Clean Airwaves Act", in Congress to designate a derivative list of Carlin's offensive words as profane in the U.S. Code.
+In apparent reaction, on December 8, 2003, Rep. Doug Ose (R-California) introduced H.R.
+3687, the "Clean Airwaves Act", in Congress to designate a derivative list of Carlin's offensive words as profane in the U.S. Code.
 The stated purpose of the bill was "To amend section 1464 of title 18 of the United States Code, to provide for the punishment of certain profane broadcasts."
 In the text of the bill, the words shit, piss, fuck, cunt, asshole, and the phrases cock sucker, mother fucker, and ass hole are specifically listed.
 The bill was not enacted.